top of page

 LIMITED COMMON AREAS (3 feet area around foundation of the Unit)

-Unit Owners are permitted to plant flowers and shrubs, maintain the plantings, and to keep plantings trimmed.
+Unit owners are permitted to plant flowers and shrubs, maintain the plantings, and to keep plantings trimmed.

 VISIBLE AREAS ON AND AROUND EACH UNIT

 All Units must have house numbers displayed on lamp posts and preferably parallel with the driveway.
 The numbers must be of a decorative nature with white numbering and/or letters, not “stick on” numbers or letters, and easily read at night for visitors, Fire and EMT personnel.
-The street name and/or owner’s name may be included on the house number display.
+The street name and/or Unit owner’s name may be included on the house number display.

-Awnings may only be dark brown (trim, posts, and spouting).
+Awnings may only be dark brown.

 Patio enclosures may be tan/beige, dark brown, or white.
 Patio enclosures that have faded paint or non-uniform color for the entire enclosure must be repainted.
 Patio enclosures must be no more than 9’ x 16’ to conform to the original patio measurements.

 Patio extensions beyond the original patio enclosure or 9’ x 16’ patio may be no longer than the length of the Unit.
 Patio extensions may have an awning or similar cover.
+Patios may be extended out to 12' instead of 9' to allow for safer grill usage.

 Two outside adornments can be hung on the front of the exterior portion of the Unit (excluding front porch).